-"The focus here at RSDD is a home from home.
-Our care staff team are extremely experienced in working with young people and receive comprehensive ongoing training to ensure that they are at the forefront of national best practice.
-We work closely with parents and professionals so we have a shared understanding of the best way to support each individual.
+"RSDD is a real home from home where the children and young people are looked after by our care staff who are extremely experienced in working with young people.

+We work closely with parents and professionals, so we have a shared understanding of the best way to support everyone.
 We are proud of our residents, proud of our team and proud of how we all work together to support the care and education in our outstanding provision."

-Neil Gorse, Lead for Residence
+Maria Banks, Lead for Residence